 What are financial disclosures?
 In any domestic relations case, the law requires each party to share with the other party all of their financial data and other relevant information that affect the parties' rights and interests and those of their minor children (if any).
 Each party shall complete a Sworn Financial Statement (Form JDF 1111) and bring it to the mandatory ISC, along with an extra copy for the other party.
 The parties are ordered to comply with the mandatory disclosure provisions of Colorado Rule of Civil Procedure 16.2(e)(1-10).
 A copy of the mandatory disclosure requirements is attached to this CMO as Form 35.1.
-Each party shall file a Certificate of Compliance with Mandatory Disclosures (Form JDF 1104) showing they have complied with Rule 16.2.
-These disclosures shall be made within 42 days of service of the Petition.
+Each party shall file a Certificate of Compliance with Mandatory Disclosures (Form JDF 1104) with the Court Clerk's Office in Room S101 showing they have complied with Rule 16.2.
+These disclosures shall be made within 42 days from the finding of paternity/Paternity hearing.